neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 ![Sample Journey](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/flight-flow.png)

 Look familiar?
 Yep.
-So what smarty-pants.
-Well we can map that story in stages.
-Each step later can have its own deep-dive into its own Golden Flow.
+We can map that story using a hero’s journey.
+The hero’s journey helps show the challenges and steps a user goes through to overcome obstacles and reach their goal.
+Each stage in that core journey can later have its own deep-dive, expanding into its own set of Golden Flows.

 -----------